jho1211/bcshacks2025/README.md

 That’s what inspired us to build TRIAX—an AI-powered, unified dispatch assistant to reduce cognitive load, streamline response, and bring emergency services together under one smart, intuitive platform.

 # What It Does
-Triax is an AI-powered dispatch assistant that streamlines communication and coordination across police, fire, and ambulance services.
+TRIAX is an AI-powered dispatch assistant that streamlines communication and coordination across police, fire, and ambulance services.
 By automating transcription, summarization, and geolocation, it reduces dispatcher workload and ensures faster, smarter emergency response.

 # Key Features